It’s 2023: Phone calls are out. Texting, sliding into DMs, and Reels?

 Running a small business, like a salon or fitness training center, doesn’t allow you the time to sit on the phone.
 Time spent hoping clients will call back to confirm is time that could be spent making money.

 The beauty of automated text reminders is that it’s totally hands off.
 You can focus on your paying clients while scheduling software, like Schedulicity, does the work for you.

 4. You keep better track of your clients.

 Do you have a client who repeatedly cancels?
-You probably have a vague system for keeping track—maybe a note in your phone or a Post-It stuck to your calendar.
+You probably have a vague system for keeping track — maybe a note in your phone or a Post-It stuck to your calendar.

 Scheduling software keep tracks of who’s repeatedly canceling when they get their appointment reminders, and you can use that data to decide if a client is worth keeping.

-Remember, you get to decide who gets to be your client, and one who cancels all the time isn’t worth your wasted time.
 (PS.
 Schedulicity offers a feature where you can block clients that repeatedly don’t show up.)